 After sitting dormant in my head for years, my Cantonese has come out to play, and has been put to good use.

 I can say a few words and phrases to make myself understood, but I’m not proficient enough to carry a long conversation.
-Then again, I know enough to cuss like the best and worst of them.
+But I know enough to cuss if I need to, like everyone else.

-It is now halfway into my month here in Hong Kong, and I’m finding that my comprehension of verbal Cantonese is slowly getting better.
-I can listen to Cantonese in conversation and get the gist of what’s being said; so I’m safe there.
+It’s now halfway into my stay in Hong Kong, and I’m finding my comprehension of verbal Cantonese is steadily improving by the day.
+I can listen to Cantonese in conversation and I can get the gist of what’s being said.
 My reading and writing comprehension, however, need life support.

-But the important part is where my handling of Cantonese becomes particularly handy: the search for and the naming of food.
+The important part is where my handling of Cantonese becomes particularly handy: the search for and the precise naming of food.

-- Congee : Nathan Congee and Noodle, Kowloon
+- Nathan Congee and Noodle (Kowloon), for congee

 Mak’s Noodle (麥奀雲吞麵世家) is located in the Central district, near the Mid-Levels Escalators.